tkotani/ecalj/README.md

 end of file
 ---------

+Doxygen:

+At ecalj/fpgw, run doxygen.
+Because we have Doxyfile there, we can have doxygen html and pdfs.

 ==============================================================
-News: Effective mass calculation and new band plot march2015
+Effective mass calculation and new band plot march2015
 --------------------
 <pre>
 --------